-The Baptist Standard recently wrote a short piece about the ways in which theology shapes and is shaped by music within a congregation.
+The Baptist Standard published a short piece about the ways in which theology shapes and is shaped by music within a congregation.
 Terry York, professor of Christian ministry and church music at Baylor University’s Truett Theological Seminary, is quoted as saying

 I don’t know if there are any biblical concepts that are not singable, but there are some that we don’t like to sing.
 We don’t like laments.
 We don’t want to sing slow and sad in a minor key… It’s fun to sing praise and testimony of how God is at work in our lives.
 We also need to sing laments, or the cork will pop somewhere.